liqd/adhocracy3/src/adhocracy_sample/adhocracy_sample/docs/rest_api.rst

     ['http://localhost/adhocracy/Proposals/kommunismus/FIRST/',
      'http://localhost/adhocracy/Proposals/kommunismus/LAST/']

+Note that multiple filters are combined by AND.
+If we specify a content_type filter and a sheet filter, only the elements matched by *both* filters will be returned.
+The same applies to all other filters as well.

+Note: Currently it's not possible to specify multiple values for the *sheet* filter (which would be combined by AND or possibly -- using a different syntax -- by OR).
+We may add this functionality in the future if there is a need for it.

 By default, only direct children of a pool are listed as elements, i.e. the standard depth is 1.
-Setting the *depth* parameter to a higher value allows also including grandchildren (depth=2) or even great-grandchildren (depth=3) etc. Allowed values are arbitrary positive numbers and *all*.
+Setting the *depth* filter to a higher value allows also including grandchildren (depth=2) or even great-grandchildren (depth=3) etc. Allowed values are arbitrary positive numbers and *all*.
 *all* can be used to get nested elements of arbitrary nesting depth::